 Frequently Asked Questions

 Normally, no. The comb is an organ that is packed with blood vessels.
 Unless your chicken is sick, the comb shouldn’t shrivel up or look unhealthy.
-Your hens may drop a comb size when they quit laying, but they won’t completely lose the comb.
+Your hens’ comb may reduce in size when they stop laying eggs, but they won’t completely lose the comb.

 Conclusion